An Easy Barramundi Recipe: The Perfect Weeknight Dinner

 Looking for a quick and delicious weeknight dinner?
-Try this recipe for barramundi fillets, oven-fried to perfection!
+Try this recipe for fish fillets, oven-fried to golden brown perfection!
 With this no-fuss cooking method, you’ll have time to add an extra layer of flavor by making our tangy lemon-basil butter while the fish is in the oven.

-- Barramundi (or other thin white fish fillets): When making oven-fried fish, you’ll want to choose fillets that are 1/2-inch thick at most.
+- Firm white fish fillets (barramundi, tilapia, catfish): When making oven-fried fish, you’ll want to choose fillets that are 1/2-inch thick at most.
 This allows the fish to cook through without the coating becoming over-browned.
 Barramundi (more info below) is our favorite fish for this recipe, but tilapia, catfish, and snapper are all good substitutes.

 - Dry breadcrumbs: Plain dry breadcrumbs are the best choice for this recipe, as the pre-seasoned type could overwhelm the flavor of the lemon-basil butter.
 Avoid panko crumbs because they don’t adhere well when oven-frying and tend to crumble off when you turn the fish.